-Kira has a commercial chancery practice with an emphasis on civil fraud, contentious trusts, insolvency, company and commercial litigation.
-Kira has over ten years’ experience of contentious trusts matters which she combines with her extensive commercial chancery expertise.
+Kira has a commercial chancery practice with an emphasis on civil fraud, insolvency, company and commercial litigation.
+In addition, Kira has over ten years’ experience of both onshore and offshore contentious trusts matters which she combines with her commercial chancery expertise.

 Kira also has substantial offshore experience having been called to Bar of the Eastern Caribbean Supreme Court (BVI) and the Gibraltar Bar (on an ad-hoc basis) and has been instructed on cases in the Cayman Islands, Dubai, Gibraltar, Guernsey, Jersey and the BVI.

 Kira is the Chair of Junior COMBAR and a committee member of ConTrA (Contentious Trusts Associates).

 - GO DPO EU Compliance Limited EWHC 1765 (Ch) – represented the majority shareholder in a six-day unfair prejudice trial in respect of four companies in the Chancery Division.

 - Credit Suisse (Switzerland) Limited v Ashok Kumar Goel & Ors – currently instructed with Michael Black QC (in the DIFC Court) on a claim for in excess of £100 million in respect of liability under multiple personal guarantees in respect of the trade financing liabilities of Gulf Petroleum FZC.

 - Successfully established that the DIFC Court had jurisdiction over the claim where that jurisdiction was derived and involved consideration of a hybrid jurisdiction clause.

 - Successfully obtained a freezing injunction in the DIFC court to prevent dissipation of assets prior to trial.